seacevedo/Solana-Pipeline/README.md

 5. Log in your newly created VM environment using the following command `ssh -i /path/to/private/ssh/key username@vm_external_ip_address`.
 Login as superuser with the command `sudo su`.
 Type the command `cd ~/Solana-Pipeline/` to `cd` into the `/root/Solana-Pipeline` directory.
 6. Activate the newly created python virtual environment using the command: `source solana-pipeline-env/bin/activate` (You may have to wait a few minutes in order for the vm instance to finish running the setup.sh script and installing all necessary dependancies).
 7. You should now have prefect installed.
 Run the prefect server locally using the `prefect orion start` command to monitor flows.
 Follow this [video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb) to help setup SSH in a VS code environment, which allows for port forwarding from your cloud VM to your local machine.
 This is needed to access the Orion UI.
-In another terminal, `cd` into the `flows` directory and run the command `python deployment.py` to setup the prefect deployment.
+In another terminal, `cd` into the `flows` directory and run the command `prefect deployment build main_flow.py:run_pipeline -n "solana-pipeline-deployment" --cron "0 0 * * *" -a` to build the prefect deployment that runs at 12:00 AM every day.
 Make sure you setup the following prefect blocks before running:

 | Block Name       | Description  |
 | ------------- |:-------------:|